RP

 Prioritize (15 oz) cans black beans

-(15 oz) cans black beans, red cabbage, olive oil, and lime juice shape the main flavor of Smoky Black Bean Tacos, so choose those carefully before worrying about smaller pantry additions.
+(15 oz) cans black beans, red cabbage, olive oil, and lime juice carry most of the flavor.
+Spend attention there first.

 Prep notes